Synchro/laravel-violations/README.md

 ## Network Error Logging (NEL)
 This class also handles [Network Error Logging](https://www.w3.org/TR/network-error-logging/) reports.
 These are sent when a client-side network error occurs, such as a DNS lookup failure, TCP or TLS handshake failure (e.g. your CDN's certificate expired), or application-level HTTP events like forwarding loops or user aborts.
-You can set up an `NEL` header in your application that points at a named reporting endpoint defined in `Reporting-Endpoints` header, like this:
+You can set up an `NEL` header in your application that points at a named reporting endpoint defined in `Report-To` header, like this:

 ```
 NEL: {"report-to": "nel"}
 ```

 Just like CSP, creating this header is left up to you, but note that the `report-to` target URLs *are* managed by this package, so use the same names.

+> [!WARNING]
+> NEL *only* supports endpoints defined with the `Report-To` header; the NEL spec does not yet know about `Reporting-Endpoints`, so it's not supported that way (yet).

 ## Receiving reports – routes and controllers
 The package provides a route macro that you can use to define all the routes you need to receive reports.
 By default, it is configured to receive CSP level 3 and NEL reports (and any other `report-to`-compatible mechanism) at `/violations/reports`, and CSP level 2 reports at `/violations/csp`.
 You can change these by setting the prefix in your `.env` file, and configuring the suffixes in the endpoints defined in config – read the config file for more details.
 The short version is to add this line to your `web.php` route file: